stellarpower/xmake-docs/package/local_3rd_source_library.md

 ├── test.lua
 └── xmake.lua
 ```
+(The complete source for this example can be seen here: [Library with CMakeLists](https://github.com/xmake-io/xmake/tree/master/tests/projects/c/library_with_cmakelists))

 The foo directory is a static library maintained by cmake, and the root directory is maintained by xmake.
 We can define the `package("foo")` package in xmake.lua to describe how to build the foo code library.